-Treatment in IND AS 18 Treatment in existing AS-9 Impact on accounts on adoption of IND AS Consequential effect on adoption of IND AS Activation fee/installation charges or similar nature of other charges is recognized over the expected life of the customer and is not permitted to be recognized upfront. accounting standard.
-Companies are generally Adoption of IND AS will affect (reduce) the revenue recognition of the relevant year in which the mobile connection is given due to its spread over the expected life of the customer.
+Treatment in IND AS 18 Treatment in existing AS-9 Impact on accounts on adoption of IND AS Consequential effect on adoption of IND AS Activation fee/installation charges or similar nature of other charges is recognized over the expected life of the customer and is not permitted to be recognized upfront.
+There is no specific guidance under the existing accounting standard.
+Companies are generally recognizing activation revenue/other similar revenue upfront and showing revenue in the year of receipt.
+Adoption of IND AS will affect (reduce) the revenue recognition of the relevant year in which the mobile connection is given due to its spread over the expected life of the customer.
 This will be a case of deferment of revenue.
 As the revenue for the year of transaction will come down, the licence fee payable will be reduced for that year.
 However, the revenue will be accounted for in future years and licence fee will accordingly be deferred to those years.
 The deferment of revenue will have an impact on the profit for the year of transaction as well as future years and consequently on RoCE.